ni/nimble/specs/nimble-blazor/README.md

 Since the Blazor solution is C#-based, we will be able to leverage the [NI.CSharp.Analyzers nuget](https://www.nuget.org/packages/NI.CSharp.Analyzers/) to enforce C# style rules.
 As these rules will cause a Release build to fail, this should be sufficient for the CI to prevent improperly styled code from being submitted.

-Code formatting will be enfoced through the presence of an [EditorConfig](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-files#editorconfig) file which can be executed programmatically via the `dotnet format` command.
-We should be able to use this command for the `format` command specified in the package.json file.
+Code formatting will be enfoced through the presence of an [EditorConfig](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-files#editorconfig) file which can be executed programmatically via the "`dotnet format`" command.
+We should be able to use this command for the "`format`" command specified in the package.json file.

 #### _Prerequisite_